-- DT.G.1 NAWG supports giving each state the authority to regulate truck weights and urges them to standardize weight limits and bridge formulas between states.
-(Renewed February 2020) - DT.G.2 NAWG opposes requiring producers to keep detailed records for farm use vehicles.(Renewed February 2020) - DT.G.3 NAWG supports a farm-to-market exemption from interstate commerce regulatory enforcement to allow the movement of wheat from the farm gate to its first point of delivery where title is transferred within the state of origin or within 150 miles from the farm.
-(Amended by Kansas, February 2021) - DT.G.4 NAWG supports passage of federal legislation that moves the agricultural exemption for hours of service from rule to law.
-(Renewed February 2021) - DT.G.5 NAWG affirms its support of traffic safety but recognizes issues of practicality regarding farm truck safety equipment.
-Therefore NAWG supports a production agriculture exemption to DOT regulations.
+- secondary rail market.
+(Renewed February 2021) - 8.
+NAWG encourages the Surface Transportation Board to be receptive to producer concerns.
+(Renewed March 2022) - 9.
+NAWG encourages the STB to provide for the mediation and arbitration of service and rate disputes.
+(Renewed March 2022) - 10.
+NAWG supports a farm-to-market exemption from interstate commerce regulatory enforcement to allow the movement of wheat from the farm gate to its first point of delivery where title is transferred within the state of origin or within 150 miles of the farm.
+(Renewed February 2021) - 11.
+NAWG supports passage of federal legislation that moves the agricultural exemption for hours of service from rule to law.
+(Renewed February 2021) - 12.
+NAWG affirms its support of traffic safety but recognizes issues of practicality regarding farm truck safety equipment.
+Therefore, NAWG supports a production agriculture exemption to DOT regulations.
+(Renewed March 2022) - 13.
+NAWG supports an increase in the mileage exemption for heavy highway vehicle use tax from 7,500 miles to a minimum of 20,000 miles for agricultural vehicles, and the simplification of applying for the exemption.
+(Renewed March 2022) - 14.
+NAWG supports exempting implements of husbandry and vehicles with farm tags from the definition of a commercial motor vehicle and from interstate commerce definitions.
+(Renewed March 2022) - NAWG urges Congress to ensure that producers and custom harvesters retain,

-(Renewed February 2019)

-- DT.G.6 NAWG supports an increase in the mileage exemption for heavy highway vehicle use tax from 7,500 miles to 20,000 miles for agricultural vehicles, and the simplification of applying for the exemption.
-(Revised February 2019 by Minnesota) - DT.G.7 NAWG supports exempting implements of husbandry and vehicles with farm tags from the definition of a commercial motor vehicle and from interstate commerce definitions.
-(Renewed February 2020) - DT.G.8 NAWG supports securing a U.S. DOT farm truck bumper exemption.
-(Renewed February 2020) - DT.G.9 NAWG supports raising the federal cap on truck weights to equal to the highest permitted weight in a state.
-(Renewed February 2020) - DT.G.10 NAWG urges Congress to ensure that producers and custom harvesters retain their 150-mile exemption from their base of operations.
-(Revised February 2019 by Oregon) - DT.G.11 NAWG supports the exemption of CDL and gallon limitation requirements for custom harvesters and farm suppliers transporting inputs to and from the farm.
-(Renewed February 2019) - DT.G.12 NAWG supports that all transportation funding be done through block grants to the state.
-The state is better able to direct transportation funds in a more equitable manner than can the federal government.
-(Colorado, Renewed February 2020)